iSkytran/data-gandalf/data_system/README.md

 # Backend for Data Gandalf

-## Running Locally
+## Scripts Setup

-In order to run the backend locally, Python 3.11 will need to be installed.
+In order to run the scripts, Python 3.11 will need to be installed.
 The following steps can then be run to get the backend running.

 1. Create a virtual environment and activate it.